 Much of my research to date has been concerned with the representation and participation of asylum seekers, refugees and migrants in theatre, film and activism.
 My books on this topic include Performing Noncitizenship (Anthem 2015) and Theatre & Migration (Palgrave 2014), and the edited the collection of Australian plays, Staging Asylum (Currency 2013).

 My current research concerns ceremonies associated with the repatriation of human remains from European and North American museums to indigenous ancestral communities.
 This is part of a larger interdisciplinary project on performance and the cultural histories of human remains, which will examine the material trajectories and politics of remains, situating them as objects whose often complex histories of possession, use, geographical mobility and absence elucidate post-rational knowledges in the contemporary world.
 The research investigates how the significations of remains (encompassing transitions in value that occur as remains change hands) manifest in theatre and performance across a range of modes and environments (the stage, the screen, the museum, the memorial site, the religious site, the home).

 I have an ongoing research interest in Shakespeare and Jonson in contemporary performance, particularly indigenous, postcolonial and intercultural theatre and film.

-I co-ordinate the Performance and Asylum transnational research network at Royal Holloway, under the auspices of the Centre for International Theatre and Performance Research (CITPR).
-I'm currently the Associate Editor of the British Australian Studies Association (BASA) scholarly Journal, Australian Studies.
+I am a contributing author to The Conversation, and as an arts critic (2005-07), wrote numerous review articles on theatre, dance and circus (Courier-Mail), visual art (Courier-Mail) and literature (Sydney Morning Herald).
+I co-ordinate the Performance and Asylum transnational research network at Royal Holloway, and I'm currently the Associate Editor of the British Australian Studies Association (BASA) journal, Australian Studies.